gchq/Gaffer/store-implementation/parquet-store/README.md

     /**
      * This method provides the user a way of specifying the Parquet schema for this object.
 Note that the
-     * root of this schema must be have the same name as the input colName *
+     * root of this schema must have the same name as the input colName.
+     *
      * @param colName The column name as a String as seen in the Gaffer schema that this object is from
      * @return A String representation of the part of the Parquet schema that this object will be stored as